masadsummair/Rent-Marketplace-App/README.md

 # RentApp
--go to client and run npm install
+-go to client and run yarn install

--then go to server and run npm install
+-then go to server and run yarn install